bright/new-www/content/our-areas/iot-development.md

 image_our_service: /images/iot_development_1.png
 show_team: true
 ---
-## what is IoT and why you might need it?

-The Internet of Things (IoT) is easily described as a **network of various devices connected to the software**.
-As a result, users can control the devices and monitor the data provided by hardware.

-If you plan to sell or build devices connected with mobile applications, then consider hiring IoT experts who will create the right software for the devices.

 ## is the IoT development company a good fit for you?

 Internet of Things is an integral part of the software development process for many industries.
 You may need an IoT agency especially when: